About LEQEMBI®

 Tau PET substudy

-In Clarity AD, a post hoc analysis evaluated CDR-SB scores in a tau PET substudy
+In Clarity AD, a post hoc analysis evaluated CDR-SB scores

-Study Design1,16,17
+Study Design1,15,19

 The predefined optional tau PET substudy looked at outcomes stratified by the participants’ level of the brain tau aggregates (tau PET) as well as correlations of tau data to clinical outcomes.
 Post hoc analyses stratified patients by low, intermediate, and high levels of brain tau aggregates using the Cerveau database of tau PET (N=342).